Alana Filippi

-Alana Filippi (1960 or 1961 – 11 January 2020) was a French singer and songwriter.
+Alana Filippi (1960 – 11 January 2020) was a French singer and songwriter.
 Her real name was Pascale Filippi, and she also sometimes used the pseudonym Jeanne Ermilova.

 Biography

 Born in Paris, Filippi moved to Nantes with her parents at a young age.
 She took drama lessons at the Couturier Jacques Organization.
 Couturier was also head of the Maison de la Culture Loire Atlantique.
 When her acting career began, Filippi took the name Alana.

 Filippi began her career in theatre.
 She wrote songs for Calogero, Maurane, Jenifer, Pascal Obispo, Stanislas, Natasha St-Pier, and Grégory Lemarchal.